Mark Petchey: Pro tour

 The right-hander won one doubles title (Nottingham in 1996) in his career.
 He reached his career-high ATP singles ranking of World No. 80 in August 1994, winning 3 Challenger events.
 His best performance in a Grand Slam came in the 1997 Wimbledon Championships.
 He defeated Ján Krošlák and Tommy Haas before losing to Boris Becker in the third round.

 As a coach

 He coached Silvija Talaja to the world's Top 20 and Tina Pisnik to the Top 30.

 He was also coach to Andy Murray whom he coached to the Top 50.
+Since 2025, Petchey coaches Emma Raducanu in-between his commentary work, this was an arrangement until at least Wimbledon.